Fees You Should Be Aware Of May 11, 2022

 At a glance, using POEMS Cash Plus Privilege Account – Privilege Tier, is the cheapest when you trade above a certain number of shares like 1,000 shares for example.
 For investors/ traders who make trades with a lower quantity of shares, Broker X or Y in the above example will be cheaper.
 This is typically for counters that trade at higher prices such as Berkshire Hathaway Class A (BRK.A.US) which is trading at a whopping price of around US$480k and Amazon (AMZN.US) which is trading above USD3,000.

 As each broker’s rates differ from one another, there is no one broker that fits every investor’s needs.
 As shown in the chart above, acquiring 1,000 shares of PLTR.US stock will incur the cheapest fee using POEMS.
-However, if you’re getting only 1 share, it will be better to go for brokers that charge settlement fees and/ or commission using the cents per share pricing method.

 Therefore, solely looking at the commission rates can be misleading and understanding the entire fee schedule will help you in making an informed decision.